 Fridays are easy – we almost always have pizza.
 It’s the one weekday that I will most likely have time to make pizza and the children are always home for dinner (and no after school activities).
 Spaghetti, taco salad, taco soup, meatloaf, and lasagna (or lasagna casserole) are often in the rotation, because I always know if I have those ingredients or not.
 A couple of weeks ago, upon finding our menu had basically been the same two weeks in a row, I charged Braden with actually using a cookbook and finding some new recipes.

 Braden did a great job.
-One of the recipes he chose was the Turkey Chili with Quinoa from The Complete Idiot’s Guide: Quinoa Cookbook, which we had recently received from the publisher.
+One of the recipes he chose was the Turkey Chili with Quinoa from The

 It turned out to be a great choice!
 Everybody loved it, though the children had a bit of a difficult time with the spice heat after a bit (Braden had eaten a third of his bowl before he noticed it).
 Martin, however, was adding red pepper flakes.
 It had a great flavor, and was extremely healthy.
 The quinoa and the kidney beans worked together to provide over 13 grams of fiber in each cup!

 Quinoa is a great ancient grain, bursting with iron, folate and protein (it has all of the essential amino acids).

 Even though not all of the recipes in the cookbook are gluten-free, many of them are and many more can easily be converted with just a slight change of an ingredient or two.

 From The Complete Idiot’s Guide: Quinoa Cookbook, reprinted with permission

 - 1 tsp. paprika

 - 1 tsp. chili powder